HOBIE B.O.S. ANCHORED BY POWER-POLE® TAKES ON THE MIGHTY MISSISSIPPI

 Shallow water or not, McWhorter expects this year’s La Crosse event to be an exciting one, noting there’s more on the line than just the tourney championship.
 “We’ll have significant payouts to the top 10% of the field as always,” he said, “and the top three non-qualified anglers will punch their tickets to the Hobie Tournament of Champions (T.O.C) at Lake Eufaula, Alabama, November 12 – 14.
 All-important points toward Angler of the Year (A.O.Y.) presented by FarWide, the Outdoor Access App, will be distributed to the top 100 competitors, and the largest bass of the two-day tournament will earn a $400 check for the Bassin’ Big Bass Award.
 Also up for grabs is the Dakota Lithium Power Move award, which recognizes the angler with the greatest leap up the leader board from Day 1 to Day 2.
 That prize is a Dakota Power Box with a 10-amp lithium battery.
 As always at these tournaments, anglers are going to have to work really hard to finish in the top ten spots – but we’ll make sure all that effort pays off.”

 About the Hobie BOS

-Since 1950, Hobie has been in the business of shaping a unique lifestyle based around fun, water and quality products.
-From their headquarters in Oceanside, California, Hobie Cat Company manufactures, distributes and markets an impressive collection of watercraft worldwide.
-These include an ever-expanding line of recreation and racing sailboats, pedal-driven and paddle sit-on-top recreation and fishing kayaks, inflatable kayaks and fishing boats, plus a complementary array of parts and accessories.
+Since 1950, Hobie has been in the business of shaping a unique lifestyle based around fun, water, and quality products.
+From its headquarters in Oceanside, California, Hobie Cat Company manufactures, distributes, and markets an impressive collection of watercraft worldwide.
+These include an ever-expanding line of recreation and racing sailboats, pedal-driven and paddle sit-on-top recreation and fishing kayaks, inflatable kayaks, and fishing boats, plus a complementary array of parts and accessories.